meltwater/drone-cache/README.md

 The following example configuration file (`.drone.yml`) shows the most common use of drone-cache.

-Note: These configs use drone 1.0 syntax.
-If you are using drone 0.8, check the examples in [docs/examples/drone-0.8.md](docs/examples/drone-0.8.md).

 [//]: # (TODO: Move to a dedicated directory in docs, per backend!)
 ### Simple (with AWS S3 backend)